-Dr Stanko joined Sierra Eye Associates in 1993.
-Since then he has practiced as Northern Nevada’s only fellowship trained glaucoma specialist.
+Dr. Stanko joined Sierra Eye Associates in 1993.
 He has completed over 3,000 complex glaucoma surgeries and 10,000 cataract surgeries while practicing in Reno.
 He has also completed over 5,000 in office glaucoma and after cataract laser procedures.
-Dr Stanko also served for four years as the Chairman of the ophthalmology departments at both Renown Regional Medical Center and Saint Mary’s Regional Medical Center.
+Dr. Stanko also served for four years as the Chairman of the ophthalmology departments at both Renown Regional Medical Center and Saint Mary’s Regional Medical Center.

 Pauline Hong, M.D.

-Pauline Hong, M.D. is a board certified ophthalmologist specializing in pediatric eye conditions as well as adult cases of double vision and strabismus (eye misalignment).
+Dr. Pauline Hong is a board certified ophthalmologist specializing in pediatric eye conditions as well as adult cases of double vision and strabismus (eye misalignment).

-Dr. Hong was born in Chicago and received her bachelor’s degree from Carleton College in Northfield, Minnesota.
-She developed a particular interest in eye conditions as a medical student, receiving ophthalmology honors and the Stronberg Award in ophthalmology upon graduation from Northwestern University Medical School in Chicago.
+Dr. Hong was born in Chicago and received her bachelor’s degree from Carleton College in Minnesota.
+She developed a particular interest in eye conditions as a medical student, receiving ophthalmology honors and the Stronberg Award in Ophthalmology upon graduation from Northwestern University Medical School in Chicago.
 She completed an internship in internal medicine at the University of Chicago Hospital before residency training in ophthalmology at The Eye Institute in Wisconsin.
 Dr. Hong then completed a fellowship specifically for pediatric ophthalmology and adult strabismus at Cedars-Sinai Medical Center in Los Angeles.
-Dr. Hong contributed to clinical research and resident teaching, and co-authored multiple publications including the description of a new retinal disease published in the journal Archives of Ophthalmology in 1996.

 Dr. Hong joined Sierra Eye Associates in 2002.
 Soon after her arrival in Reno, she advocated and gave lectures to medical staff regarding a new oxygen protocol proven to help prevent severe retinopathy in premature infants.
 Since implementation of this more strict oxygen protocol, both St. Mary’s Regional Medical Center and Renown Regional Medical Center have had a significant reduction in the rate of blindness in children from premature birth.